 The maximum number of added skips to the system to be analysed is 15, considered to be well above the current budget of the service.
 Because of the operation described in Figure 17, each vehicle starts the period with an empty skip.
 Therefore, in the following analysis, a maximum of 12 skips can be added at existing skip locations.

 As previously mentioned, when only 1 skip is allowed to be added to each location and assuming 3 trucks are operating, it takes 5 total additional skips for the problem to be feasible.
 When 2 additional skips are allowed at each location, it takes 4 additional skips.
-Figure 18 shows the total costs dependent on the maximum total additional skips for both 1 and 2 maximum additional skip at each location.
-The difference in costs is negligible when few skips are added, but increases to MWK21000 per week (1.6% of total weekly costs) as more additional skips are made available.
+Figure 18 shows the total costs dependent on the maximum total additional skips for both 1 and 2 maximum additional skips at each location.
+The difference in cost is negligible when few skips are added, but increases to MWK21000 per week (1.6% of total weekly costs) as more additional skips are made available.
 When a maximum of 1 skip can be added to each location, adding more than 10 skips does not result in marginal operational cost savings.
 The first additional skip saves MWK13600 per week (1% of costs).
 This additional skip, assuming a cost of MWK3 Mio., would be of net value after 221 weeks, or 4 years and 3 months.

 Adding skips can decrease the total weekly costs through two mechanisms.
 First, splitting the filling rate in 2 halves (with 1 additional skip) or 3 thirds (with 2 additional skips) may result in assigning a more efficient schedule, with less total servicing over the week.
 For example, a skip filling at 0.5 skip/day will need minimum 5 collections per week, according to the feasible scenarios.
 Two skips filling at 0.25 skip/day only need 2 collections per week each, resulting in 4 every week.
 The second reason for cost saving is the increase in flexibility, which allows for less operating periods in a week.
 In the model, there is an incentive to minimize the number of periods because of the fuel costs of travelling between the dump and the depot at the end of each period.
 The two effects can be seen in Figure 19.
 The average costs per period decrease until the schedule can be reshuffled and there is one less period.
-Therefore, additional skips are not always added where the filling rates are the highest, but where it is most strategic in order to eliminate overflowing, minimize spending by maximizing skip utilization, and decreasing the number of periods in which the service operates.
+Therefore, additional skips are not always added where the filling rates are the highest, but where it is most strategic to eliminate overflowing, minimize spending by maximizing skip utilization, and decreasing the number of periods in which the service operates.

-With 3 vehicles, the option to add one skip to each location, the least capital extensive option is 5 total additional skips.
+With 3 vehicles and the option to add one skip to each location, the least capital extensive option is 5 total additional skips.
 The resulting schedule and expenses are shown in Figure 20-Figure 22.
 The total costs for a week is MWK1.391mio.